LeVraiArdox/BLockchain/README_en.md

 # 🧱 Student Project – Local Network Blockchain Demonstration

-The assigned study project is: The impact of blockchain in finance, electronic voting, and traceability.
+Our assigned study project is: The impact of blockchain in finance, electronic voting, and traceability.

 This is part of our final year project.
 It aims to concretely illustrate the functioning of a private blockchain through the deployment of nodes on a simulated local network with two PCs, two routers, and two switches.
 A **smart contract** was also developed and deployed to show the possible interaction between the nodes.

+The full project document is [this one](./CPI1-27-A_ARJOCA_VAN-KERCKVOORDE.pdf).

 ---

 ## 📐 Network Diagram